VesperalEZ/Vesperals-iPinger/README.md

 You do not need to extract this file to run.

-**Windows will say this is a virus because it doesnt have a publisher.
-If you think this is a virus you can look at the code[it is open source]**
+**This is not a virus.
+If you think it is a virus you can look at the code**

 I do not condone Ddosing and if you ddos you are a loser.